 The Straits Times, launched on July 15, 1845, is an English-language newspaper based in Singapore.
-It has a print and online edition that provides coverage of world news, East Asian news, Southeast Asian news, home news, sports news, financial news and lifestyle.
+It has a print and online edition covering world news, East Asian news, Southeast Asian news, home news, sports news, financial news, and lifestyle.

-The Straits Times particularly focuses on events in Singapore and the region.
-The Straits Times is a member of two media networks – the Asia News Network and the Impact Journalism Day alliance of newspapers – and according to National Library Board it has won multiple media awards and it is the most widely read newspaper in Singapore.
+The Straits Times mainly focuses on events in Singapore and the region.
+The Straits Times is a member of two media networks – the Asia News Network and the Impact Journalism Day alliance of newspapers – and according to National Library Board, it has won multiple media awards.
+It is the most widely read newspaper in Singapore.

 Funded by / Ownership

-The Straits Times is currently owned by Singapore Press Holdings, with revenue derived from advertising, classifieds and subscription sales.
+Singapore Press Holdings currently owns The Straits Times, with revenue derived from advertising, classifieds, and subscription sales.

 Analysis / Bias

 Overall, we rate The Straits Times Right-Center Biased based on editorial positions that favor the right.
-We also rate them Mostly Factual in reporting due to proper sourcing and a clean fact check record, but limited by government censorship and the promotion of state propaganda.
-(M. Huitsing 8/14/2017) Updated (7/22/2019)
+We also rate them Mostly Factual in reporting due to proper sourcing and a clean fact check record but limited by government censorship and the promotion of state propaganda.
+(M. Huitsing 8/14/2017) Updated (12/02/2021)